carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/editor-window.md

 ## Blackboard Tab

-In **Blackboard Tab**, you can share information between decision tasks by creating Blackboard Variables:
+In **Blackboard Tab**, you can add any type of Variable you want to share information between multiple components in your Agent:

 ![[../Attachments/UtilityIntelligence/Animations/BlackboardVariables.gif|../Attachments/UtilityIntelligence/Animations/BlackboardVariables.gif]]